che-incubator/chectl/README.md

       persistent volume storage class name to use to store Eclipse Che Postgres database

   --self-signed-cert
       Authorize usage of self signed certificates for encryption.
 Note that `self-signed-cert` secret with CA certificate must be created in the configured namespace.

+  --skip-versions-check
+      Skip versions check.

   --workspace-pvc-storage-class-name=workspace-pvc-storage-class-name
       persistent volume(s) storage class name to use to store Eclipse Che workspaces data